Japan Travel Tips

 "Tsuruoka hōmen--onegai" (going the direction of Tsuruoka-please)

-Taxis are lined up at every train and most subway stations, and are best used for the 'last mile' to your final destination after riding public transit, since they're rather pricey for just one person - more practical if you have up to four in your party.
-Many taxis accept payment by credit card, and an increasing number accept payment by IC card, such as Suica.
+Taxis are lined up at every train and most subway stations, and are best used for the 'last mile' to your final destination after riding public transit, since they're rather pricey for just one person - more practical if you have up to four in your party. (jumbo taxis, 5-6 people, are rare, and are more expensive).
+A few taxis accept payment by credit card or by IC card - Kyoto seemed to have the most taxis that took credit cards.
 Logo stickers on taxi doors usually indicate accepted payment methods.
-When paying in cash, try to avoid paying small fares with large bills (e.g., 10,000 yen bill).
+When paying in cash, try to avoid paying small fares with large bills (e.g., ¥10,000 bill).
 Tipping is not done in Japan.

 Here's a good taxi reference page.
-A couple of need-to-knows: A taxi's left rear door is opened and closed remotely by the driver.
-You are not supposed to open or close the door by yourself, except when using a different door.
+A couple of need-to-knows: A taxi's left rear door is usually opened and closed remotely by the driver; you usually don't open or close that door by yourself.
 If your destination is well-known (hotels, for example), you should be fine speaking English.
 Alternatively, give your driver the name / address of your destination on a piece of paper or - even better - point it out on a map, since the Japanese address system can be confusing even to local taxi drivers.
+Another alternative with taxi drivers is to use smartphone translation apps such as Google Translate.

 Rental Cars are available at train stations and airports but are relatively expensive.
 Unless you're traveling to (rare) remote areas that aren't served by public transportation, it would be hard for me to recommend renting a car, especially with the issues of left-hand driving and navigation.
 If you do plan on driving, international driving permits (good for one year from issuance date) can be obtained for $20 at AAA before your departure.